 Benefits of Cruising Now

 Cruise lines are eager to fill their ships and get back to normal schedules.
 Here are some benefits of booking your cruise soon:

 - You’ll find bargains.
 It’s a great time to plan a cruise to your favorite destination because the prices will be better than usual.

 - You’ll have plenty of room on board.
 Ships are not as crowded now as they usually are.
 That means fewer waits in lines to do all your favorite activities.

 - There is less social distancing required on board now.
 Some of the strictest rules for safety have been loosened.

 Those who have returned to cruising are ecstatic to enjoy the pleasures on the high seas once again.
 Covid 19 and its dangers are now part of our daily lives and we’ve learned how to cope with the risks as best we can.

 For those who love to cruise, things are looking up.
-So, make a careful assessment of your personal health status and decide if cruising in 2022 is for you.
+So, make a careful assessment of your personal health status and decide if cruising is for you.